infobloxopen/themis/README.md

   }
 }
 ```

+If result type of **map** is a flags type its flag names treated as id of policy to run.
+If flags value has several flags set they are ordered according of order in type definiton and passed to nested combining algorithm.

 # PDPServer
 PDP server allows to run and control PDP.
 Additionally the server provides endpoint for healthcheck and supports OpenZipkin tracing.
 Started with no options pdpservers gets no initial policies and content.
 Policies and content in the case should be provided by control interface.
 Option `-p` provides initial policy for the server from given YAML file.
 Option `-j` provides content (it can be specified several times).
 For example (`-v 3` sets maximal log level):